 What is a student account?

 A student account is a record of your costs to attend school.
-It is used to charge your student fees such as tuition, student government fees, room and board, and some approved miscellaneous fees.
+It is used to charge your student fees such as tuition, campus life fee, room and board, and some approved miscellaneous fees.
 Your financial aid and any payments made will also be applied.

 How can I obtain information regarding my student account balances?